jbelis/log-viewer/README.md

 - do more preprocessing to provide more insights, including pre-aggregation, anomaly detection
 - split processing into a separate app which could scale independently from data access
 - investigate other storage options, including a mix object store + a fast data store for recent and aggregated data
+- track processed log files and link log records to files
+- save invalid logs somewhere and notify the uploader when submitted logs contain invalid data

 ui
 - add the ability to filter by date range